pjalmighty42/bravdodemo/README.md

 - SASS
     - And in an ATOM Design Principle manner
     - And I used Prepros to compile the SASS files into a CSS file (see root.scss to see how)
-- Google Geo-Locator API for the Location features
+- Leaflet API for the Location features (because it's open source, smaller, and I don't have to sign on for any keys to use)
 - JSON files for the list of Appointments
+- React-Router-Dom for Routing
+- MomentJS for Time/Date translation/manipulation

 ## Also Included
 Since I needed to know how I wanted the page to look, I also chose to do some design work.
 The work was done via Balsamiq mock-ups.
 I used a color picker to choose two colors from Bravado Health's logo, a red color and a blue color.
 I also created two monochromatic lighter colors from these colors (as accompanying colors) for the demo application.